swetha-devops-platform/cka-certification-preparation/DAY 01 - Docker Fundamentals/notes.md

 # Difference Between Docker Image & Containers

-A Docker image is a read-only template that contains the application code, runtime, libraries, dependencies, configuration files, and metadata required to run an application.
+The main difference between a Docker Image and a Docker Container is that a Docker Image is a read-only template that contains an application along with its dependencies, libraries, binaries, configuration files, and runtime.
 It serves as the blueprint for creating containers.

-A Docker container is a running instance of a Docker image.
-When a container is started, Docker adds a thin writable layer on top of the read-only image so the application can execute and make changes without modifying the original image.
-Multiple containers can be created from the same Docker image.
+A Docker Container, on the other hand, is a running instance of a Docker Image.
+It is a lightweight, isolated runtime environment that shares the Host Operating System's kernel.
+Since containers do not require a separate Guest Operating System, they start quickly, consume fewer resources, and provide consistent application behavior across different environments.

 # Writeable Container Layer